hyron-group/reference/api-reference/HyronService.md

 > ## **handle** : function

 Specifies the main-handler for this router.
-If this function is not set, the hyron will select the function inside this class that have the name the same name declared for this RouterMeta.
+If this function is not set, Hyron will select the function inside this class that have the name the same name declared for this RouterMeta.
 This attribute has a higher priority

 # var path